 We began at Cedar Breaks Trailhead and headed west towards Cedar Hollow Camp, which is about 4.5 miles from the trailhead.

 The trail was a lot different than I expected.
-It borders a cliff for pretty much this entire section and was very rocky in most of the locations, which created a really good workout.
-Either very strong ankles or boots with ankle support are suggested!
+It borders a cliff for pretty much this entire section and was rocky in most of the locations.

 The scenery changes constantly from being in the woods, to completely open fields, to a little bit of in between.
-It is highly suggested to bring sunscreen!
+I highly suggest bringing sunscreen!

-If you go in late Spring, it is beautiful as the cactuses will be in bloom as well as wildflowers!
+If you hike Goodwater Loop in late Spring, the cactuses and wildflowers will be in bloom which makes for some beautiful scenery!

 Cedar Hollow Campsite

 We arrived at Cedar Hollow Camp around 4:30 p.m. and were pooped.
-This is a primitive campground, however, it does have open-air toilets!
-What I mean by that is that there are two toilets that are literally out in the open in the middle of the camping area (my husband did get a picture, and I will upload it asap).
+This is a primitive campground, however, it does have open privies!
+What I mean, is there are two toilet pits that are literally out in the open in the middle of the camping area.

 We ended up finding a secluded spot and put our tents upon the most level ground we could find.
 Funny how “level” as seen to the eye is not the same as laying down trying to sleep!
 We didn’t sleep well at all.
 To make matters worse, the rest of the campers all decided to have a big ole’ party until about 3 am and their freaking dogs barked ALL NIGHT LONG!!!!

-The one major bonus though is that is has easy access to the lake for swimming or fishing or just lounging around.
-The beach though is VERY rocky, I would suggest having water shoes!
+The one major bonus, though, is it has easy access to the lake for swimming or fishing or just lounging around.
+The beach is VERY rocky, I would suggest packing water shoes!